Participate

 Bible Study Groups

-• Women’s small group Prayer and Bible Study examines interpretations of Biblical texts and themes in relevance to everyday life.
+• Women’s small group Prayer and Bible Studies examines interpretations of Biblical texts and themes in relevance to everyday life.
+Contact the office for dates and times.

 Parish Life

 Parish Life is the glue that holds this community together as we celebrate our life with God.
 To us, Parish Life is all about hospitality and taking care of each other.
 Joann Moe, a.k.a.
 ‘Mama Moe’ leads our fabulous Parish Life team and together they coordinate all parish social events like dinners, pot lucks, and coffee hour.
 Want to volunteer?
-Email Joann Moe.
+You can contact Joann Moe through this form:

-Episcopal Church Women (of all ages and backgrounds) come together to be a ‘God-spark’ – shining and sharing the love of Christ, sponsoring fund raising events in addition to educational, spiritual and social programs which minister to women and children.
+Our Women’s Group, The Women of St. Mark’s (WSM) includes women of all ages and backgrounds that call St. Mark’s their spiritual home.
+We come together to shine and share the love of Christ, sponsoring fund raising events in addition to educational, spiritual and social programs which minister to women and children.
+You can contact Joann Moe through this form:

 Coffee & Conversation